Alawler12/stock_analysis/README.md

 ![VBA_Challenge_2018.PNG](https://github.com/Alawler12/stock_analysis/blob/master/VBA_Challenge_2018.PNG)

 ### Code Performance
-In relation to run times for the old code versus the refactored code, the refactored code also performed better.
+In relation to run times for the old code (`AllStocksAnalysis` macro) versus the refactored code (`AllStocksAnalysisRefactored` macro), the refactored code also performed better.
 The refactored code ran about 4 -5 times faster than the old code.
 The refactored code ran at .094 seconds for 2017 data analysis and .086 seconds for 2018, as opposed to .417s and .410s respectively.

 The old code looped through each individual row of the worksheet and returned the volume, start price, and end price for each stock ticker and then output it to the output worksheet before moving on to loop through each row again for the next ticker:
 ```